 The same rules apply for folded clothing: keep separate by style, with one shelf (or drawer) for t-shirts, sweatshirts, sweaters, and so on.

 At this point, you might well be saying, “This is great – if I had the space!”
 We hear you.
-Check out these closet hacks to both save space and make your wardrobe more visually organized (and therefore easier to use).
+Check out these closet organization ideas and hacks to both save space and make your wardrobe more visually organized (and therefore easier to use).

 5. Tie Rack